Detailed Calculation of Primordial Black Hole Formation During First-Order Cosmological Phase Transitions: Discussion

 \section{Discussion}

-Having demonstrated successful black hole formation at first-order phase transitions, we now discuss in detail the conditions under which our mechanism is expected to work and the assumptions that go into our calculations.
+We now discuss in detail the conditions under which our mechanism is expected to work and the assumptions that go into our calculations.
 We will address in particular constraints on the strength of the phase transition (expressed through the latent heat release $\Delta V$), as well the evolution of the wall velocity and wall thickness.
+We will see that physically we do not expect the wall velocity to remain constant.
+Instead, we would expect the wall to initially accelerate, before decelerating again due to the increasing pressure inside.
+However, we will see that our use of a constant wall velocity in simulations is typically conservative (in the sense that in many models black hole formation would be successful in a wider range of scenarios than those we demonstrate).